ErpNetDocs/info/features/applications/Project_Management.md

 ### **Real-time Progress — a clear picture without meetings**

-ERP.net visualizes what is completed, what’s upcoming, and where blockers exist.
+@@name visualizes what is completed, what’s upcoming, and where blockers exist.
 Managers see movement across the project without status meetings, while contributors receive a natural rhythm and clear priorities.

 ---